-1. Earn a cumulative grade point average (GPA) of 2.00 or above..

-3. A maximum of 12 credit hours of cooperative work experience may be applied toward the degree.

-Indicates a course prerequisite or requirement related to the course.
+- 1. Earn a cumulative grade point average (GPA) of 2.00 or above.. - 2.
+Complete a minimum of 24 credits at Chemeketa. - 3.
+A maximum of 12 credit hours of cooperative work experience may be applied toward the degree. - \Indicates a course prerequisite or requirement related to the course.
 For further information contact your program advisor or a college advisor